jorditorresBCN/Assignments-2017/Lab05.md

 1. Group number
 2. Name and email of the members of this group
-3. Include  all`.py` files created each hands-on
+3. Include  all`.py` files created during TF hands-on
-5. In case you finished optional task 4.4, include a report explaining it.
-6. Add any comment that you consider necessary.
+4. Add any comment that you consider necessary.